livz/livz.github.io/_tips/Entitlements.md

 ### Entitlements

-* Entitlements confer additional capabilities or permissions needed by the application.
+* Entitlements confer additional capabilities or permissions needed by an application.
 * Entitlements must be specified during the code signing process.
 * Entitlements are part of the application container's plist (_more about this below_).